aws/aws-sdk-js-v3/packages/client-kinesis-browser/README.md

 })
 ```

-Besides using promise style, there are 2 other ways to send a request:
+In addition to using promises, there are 2 other ways to send a request:

 ```javascript
 // async/await